Quirkyabhi97/Interview-Kit/02_JS_Interview/README.md

 1. To avoid callback hell (Pyramid of doom) => We use promise chaining.
 This way our code expands vertically instead of horizontally.
 Chaining is done using '.then()'

 2. A very common mistake that developers do is not returning a value during chaining of promises.
 Always remember to return a value.
 This returned value will be used by the next .then()

+<h1> Garbage Collector </h1>

+1. Garbage Collection in JavaScript refers to the automatic process of reclaiming memory that is no longer in use, ensuring that your application doesn’t run out of memory during execution.

+2. Closures allocate a lot of memory which cannot be deleted so this acts as a disadvantage.

+   Mark: The garbage collector “marks” all objects that are accessible.
+   Sweep: It removes (or “sweeps”) objects that are not marked, freeing up memory.

 <h1> Shallow Copy Vs Deep Copy  </h1>